Skip to main content

 Integrate with Kubectl

-1. Run the tnctl kubectl plugin -d DIRECTORY command.
-The directory here is the location of where the alias scripts should be located.
+1. Execute the tnctl kubectl plugin -d DIRECTORY command, specifying the directory where the alias scripts should be located.

-2. Ensure the alias scripts are included in your environment $PATH
+2. Ensure the generated alias scripts are included in your environment's $PATH.

-3. Ensure the tnctl is included in your environment $PATH.
+3. Verify that tnctl is also included in your environment's $PATH.

 Watching Logs

-When a Configuration is run a pod is created in the namespace used to watch the logs.
-You can perform the
+When a Configuration is executed, a pod is created in the designated namespace to monitor the logs.
+To access these logs, follow these steps:

-1. Retrieve the pods via kubectl get pods
+1. Retrieve the list of pods using the command kubectl get pods.

-2. Find the appropriate pod based on the Configuration name and generation.
+2. Identify the relevant pod based on the Configuration name and generation.

-3. Watch the logs via kubectl logs NAME -f
+3. Monitor the logs by executing the command kubectl logs NAME -f.

 $ tnctl logs [cloudresource|configuration] -n apps bucket -f